Loycifer/resRand.js/README.md

 	return (firstNumber === secondNumber);
 };
 ```
-In fact, the function can even return the result of the process without using any intermediary variables:
+In fact, the function can even return the result of the process without using any intermediate variables:
 ```javascript
 var someCreativeName = function(element1, element2) {
 	return (element1.substr(2,2) === element2.substr(2,2));